sandy9808/jolt/packages/cli/templates/project-library/README.md

 ## Getting Ready to Publsh

-When your ready to publish your library, remove the `"private": true` in package.json and fill out any other fields you may want to add. when your package.json file is ready, just run `npm publish`
+When your ready to publish your library, remove the `"private": true` in package.json and fill out any other fields you may want to add. when your package.json file is ready, just run `npm publish`.

+Make sure that all components you want to include in your library are specified in the jolt.json `main` field.
+This allows the components to be imported independantly instead of importing the entire library.

 ---